ISO 3166-1 alpha-2

 ISO 3166-1 alpha-2 codes are two-letter country codes defined in ISO 3166-1, part of the ISO 3166 standard published by the International Organization for Standardization (ISO), to represent countries, dependent territories, and special areas of geographical interest.
 They are the most widely used of the country codes published by ISO (the others being alpha-3 and numeric), and are used most prominently for the Internet's country code top-level domains (with a few exceptions).
-They are also used as country identifiers extending the postal code when appropriate within the international postal system for paper mail, and have replaced the previous one consisting one-letter codes.
 They were first included as part of the ISO 3166 standard in its first edition in 1974.

 Uses and applications

 The ISO 3166-1 alpha-2 codes are used in different environments and are also part of other standards.
 In some cases they are not perfectly implemented.

 Perfect implementations

 The ISO 3166-1 alpha-2 codes are used in the following standards: